bgoodr/arduino-mk-utils/README.md

 sketch Makefile that works just like the Arduino-Makefile sketch Makefiles (is a child Makefile), but of course with the addition of dependency management via including a arduino-mk-utils-bootstrap.mk helper file.
-You still have to set certain variables required by Arduino-Makefile such as MONITOR_PORT (see the [Finding the MONITOR_PORT](#Finding_the_MONITOR_PORT) section below for details).
+You may or may not have to set certain variables required by Arduino-Makefile such as MONITOR_PORT (see the [Finding the MONITOR_PORT](#Finding_the_MONITOR_PORT) section below for details).